azun5290/Directory-Services-Development/README.md

 C# NOTES - last relevant to topology (sites,subnets,etc.):

-Inside main program entery for C# console apps, program.cs, added a createsubnet method which also takes a fourth argument (before description was not considered by parameter and created autoatically with string concatenation):
+Inside main program entery for C# console apps, program.cs, added a createsubnet method which also takes a fourth argument (before description was not considered by parameter and created automatically with string concatenation):

 Added method: